 Basantapur Durbar Square

 The Basantapur Durbar Square is more popularly known as Hanuman Dhoka because of a large number of monkeys in this complex.
 Till very late this was the place where the king’s coronation used to take place.
-This square also houses the Kumari Ghar, the house of the Nepal’s principal living Goddess.
+This square also houses the Kumari Ghar, the house of Nepal’s principal living Goddess.
 If there are enough tourists, the guide will signal and the Kumari will come out to give you a glimpse of her.
 There is one building in this square with a colonial architecture, which stands out in the cluster of otherwise traditional Nepali architecture.

 Bhaktapur Durbar Square

 Old town Bhaktapur is considered the cultural capital of the region.
 This square actually has three squares.
 You see the first one as you enter from the main gate called the Durbar Square.
 The Past this is Taumadhi Square, which has the magnificent five-storied Nyatapola temple dedicated to Siddhi Laxmi along with a three-storied Bhairav temple.
 The steps leading to the temple have huge figurines of animals on both sides.
-From the top storey of the temple, you can get a bird’s eye view of the town.
+From the top-story of the temple, you can get a bird’s eye view of the town.
 Behind this square is a potter’s square.
 Where you will see rows of pottery lying in a square and potter’s wheels around it.